This homemade chocolate cake recipe from scratch changed my life. Really! Not just hype, even though it’s worthy of any

 - Does this recipe work for cupcakes?
 Yes, but I like to use all-purpose flour when I make cupcakes with it because they are a little sturdier.
 It makes about 18-20 cupcakes.

 - Can you make a tiered cake out of this chocolate cake recipe?
 Yes.
 BUT you have to use the proper support structure inside.
 You can’t just stack whole cakes on top of each other without the proper foundation.
 (I’ve seen crazy things on the Internet.)

 - Can I leave the cocoa powder out of chocolate cake and make a white cake?
-No. The baking science of this recipe will not work without the cocoa and white cake is usually made with egg whites.
+No. The baking science of this recipe will not work without the cocoa and they usually make a white cake with egg whites.
 Even yellow cake won’t happen if you leave out the cocoa powder.

 - Can I use real chocolate instead of cocoa powder?
 Not with this recipe.
-A recipe is really a scientific formula and they work as written and you have to rewrite the formula when you start changing things around
+A recipe is really a scientific formula and they work as written and you have to rewrite the formula when you change things around.

 - Can I leave out or substitute the eggs, milk, oil, etc.?
 Not and still make this recipe.
 I’m not being difficult, I promise.
 This recipe works as written and I can’t vouch for substitutions that I’ve never tried.